 Things You Should Know About Baby Poop

-- Baby Poop Consistency – Until your baby will not transition to solid food; the poop normally should be mushy and creamy.
+1 ▪ Poop Consistency – Until your baby will not transitions to solid food; the poop normally should be mushy and creamy.
 In the case of exclusively breastfed babies, the poop can even be a little runny.
-The colour of formula-fed baby poop can be darker and thicker due to iron present in the formula.
+The colour of formula-fed baby poop can be darker and thicker due to the iron present in the formula.

-- Baby Poop Frequency and time – It is difficult to determine a pattern in your baby's poop frequency and time in the initial few days.
+3 ▪ Poop Frequency and Time – It is difficult to determine a pattern in your baby's poop frequency and time in the initial few days.
 But once their digestive system starts to develop, they develop a pattern, and you can roughly predict the next time they will poop.
 A timely poop is also an indicator of the good gut health of babies.

 The colour of your baby's poop might not be the same all the time.
 Change in your baby's poop colour can be due to many reasons ranging from what they consumed to their gut health.
 The following are some poop colours and what they mean -

 1 ▪ Black – The poop of your baby will be a little dark or black if you are giving them iron supplements.
 The meconium or the first poop of the baby can also be a little blackish.
 But if your baby is already a few days old, not on iron supplements, and still the poop is black, this might indicate an infection or internal bleeding in the digestive tract.
 Consult your paediatrician immediately in such a case.